thayton/thayton.github.io/_drafts/eygbl.md

 };
 ```

-So, the `uid` comes from the milliseconds portion of the current local time `date.getMilliseconds()`.
+So the `uid` comes from the milliseconds portion of the current local time `date.getMilliseconds()`.
 Let's add the corresponding
 method inside our scraper:

 ```python